Special offer

 • Bicycles: 20p

-When can employees claim mileage allowance vs when they can’t
+When employees can claim mileage allowance vs when they can’t

-1. The employee is travelling from one office to another.
+1. The employee is travelling from one office to another

-2. The employee needs to be somewhere other than their usual workplace to carry out the job.
-They are required to travel to a temporary location to conduct necessary business.
+3. The employee is required to travel to a specific location temporarily, for business reasons.
 For example, meeting a client or attending an event.

 HMRC vs employer reimbursement